fluid-project/infusion/README.md

 Automated tests can be run by first [installing Testem](https://github.com/testem/testem/#installation) and then running ``testem ci --file tests/testem.json`` in this directory.
 Any browsers that Testem detects on your platform will be launched with test results returned in the [TAP](https://testanything.org/) format.
 You can use the ``testem launchers`` command to get a list of available browsers.

+A [Fedora VM](https://github.com/idi-ops/packer-fedora) can be automatically created using tools provided by the [Prosperity4All Quality Infrastructure](https://github.com/GPII/qi-development-environments/).
+Please ensure the [requirements](https://github.com/GPII/qi-development-environments/#requirements) have been met.
+The ``vagrant up`` command can then be used to provision a new VM.
+Typing ``grunt tests`` will run the Infusion tests using Testem in the VM and report the results in your console.

 ### Modules ###

 #### Framework Modules ####